wso2-attic/ballerina-integrator/README.md

                outReq.setJsonPayload(inReqPayload);
                // Send a POST request to 'Bidder 2' and get the results. var respWorkerBidder2 = biddersEP1->post("/bidder2", outReq);
-               // Reply to the join block from this worker - Send the response from 'Bidder 2'. return respWorkerBidder2;
+               return respWorkerBidder2;
            }